 Shearing is another commonly used method to cut metal.
 During the shearing process, an upper blade and a stationary lower blade are forced past each other at an offset to remove a portion of the metal stock.
 Hydraulic shearing machines are used to cut, bend, press, and punch metal sheets and plates.
 Metals that are commonly sheared include:

 When metal is inserted into a hydraulic shearing machine, the metal is secured by strong clamps to prevent shifting under powerful pressure.
-To ensure cuts are even and smooth for 90 degree cuts, a back gauge or squaring arm is used.
+A back gauge or squaring arm is used to ensure cuts are even and smooth for 90-degree cuts.

 With the ability to cut metal sheets 0.5 mm thick to over 25 mm thick, hydraulic shearing machines are the tools of choice when it comes to manufacturing industries wanting maximized efficiency rates, lower operational costs, and optimal precision.